frame-lang/frame-docs/getting_started/basics.rst

     |msg| [x,y] ^           // Event Handler Parameter List
     foo [x:int,y:string]    // Sub-routine Parameter List

-Next
+Next Steps
 ----

-With mastery of basic Frame syntax, we can now explore the central aspect of the Frame language - the system.
+With awareness of core Frame syntax, we can now explore the unique focus of the Frame language - the System.